Tyrn/wei/the-insider-en.typ

-     The same  day, when the budget problems for the Galaxy's fourth largest aluminum facility were  happily solved, McCormick,  Welsey, and Bemish drove to another construction - also state-owned and also humongous.
+     The same  day, when the budget problems for the Galaxy's fourth largest aluminum facility were  happily solved, McCormick,  Welsey, and Bemish drove to another construction---also state-owned and also humongous.

-     Halfway to their destination,  they almost drowned in a huge  pothole - the road started  again in seven meters  after  the rut.
+     Halfway to their destination,  they almost drowned in a huge  pothole---the road started  again in seven meters  after  the rut.
 An oldster,  living nearby, gathered the people and they dragged  the jeep across the pothole on a  sledge.
 They  charged  so  little  that  Bemish  even  relinquished  his suspicions about the old guy  digging the hole himself to make money  on it.